Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it retrieves the 'current health score and risk exposure summary' with specific metrics (0-100 score, finding counts, attack chain count, USD exposure).
-However, it doesn't explicitly differentiate this aggregate view from sibling tools like get_findings or get_attack_chains which return detailed data on similar concepts.
+The description clearly states the tool retrieves the current health score and risk exposure summary, listing specific outputs (score, finding counts, attack chain count, estimated risk).
+This distinguishes it from sibling tools that focus on individual components.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.